Guiding you through

 The Act's primary rationale is to enable same-sex couples to marry and makes provisions about gender change for married persons and civil partners.
 The Act does not remove the availability of civil partnerships and allows civil partners to convert their relationship to a marriage.
 Same-sex couples can now elect to have a religious marriage ceremony (provided that the religious organisation concerned is in agreement) or a civil ceremony (in a register office or other approved premises).

-For same-sex couples, equality has not yet been implemented with regards to pensions.
+For same-sex couples, equality has not yet been implemented in regards to pensions.

 There are different ways in which the Court can end a civil partnership including a dissolution order, a separation order and an annulment.
 Same-sex marriages are terminated by divorce.
 However, a civil partner cannot issue a Petition based on their partner's adultery.